How to Cancel Insurance in Turkey: Legal Insights

+In Turkey, insurance law is regulated by the Turkish Commercial Code, the Insurance Law, and the Reinsurance Law.
 These legal frameworks govern the legal relationships between policyholders, insurers, and insured parties, with the primary goal of ensuring both financial and moral compensation for the insured parties.

 In this blog, we will delve into the legal aspects of canceling insurance in Turkey and explore the responsibilities of insurance companies.
+This guide will walk you through how to cancel insurance in Turkey and what the law requires of insurers along the way.

 Insurance companies are obligated to set aside technical reserves and provide coverage during the policy term.